May 2-3, 2026

 See the Gatling gun demonstrated throughout the day and learn how it changed warfare.

-Western Union – TBA
+Western Union – Church Cabin

 See how the telegraph helped families and armies communicate during the Civil War era.

-Confederate Headquarters – Governor’s House
+Confederate Headquarters – Farmhouse

 Explore how a civilian residence was requisitioned and used as headquarters for planning military operations.

-Union Headquarters – Farmhouse
+Union Headquarters – Governor’s House

 Explore how a civilian residence was requisitioned and used as headquarters for planning military operations.